New Orleans Pelicans: Interested In Mario Chalmers, Hollis Thompson Among Others

 Frazier is a true point guard in the sense that he looks to distribute before looking to score himself.
 He is a quality ball-handler though he struggles shooting and on the defensive end.

-[Primary Image by Tony Dejak/AP Images]
+[Featured Image by Tony Dejak/AP Images]